-> Interaction Message:
+Interaction:

-Interaction messages are more generic than the others and they can be used for various purposes.
-However, the intended purpose of this type of messages is to let the users interact with objects in the environment.
+Interaction messages are more generic than the others, that can be used for various purposes.
+However, the intended purpose of this type of message is to let the users interact with objects in the environment.
 Objects have several functions that can be invoked in order to change their properties and also the properties of the environment.
 These functions can be generic, in the worst case taking various number of parameters whose types may also be varying.
 To overcome such difficulties, in our design, modules have been included such that an interaction message can be processed as a remote function invocation.
-The message starts with its type, containing fields such as player id, object id, action id and a list of arguments.
+The message starts with its type, containing fields such as player_id, object_id, action_id and a list of arguments.